 This is a sidewall.
 It was designed by Michael Angelo.
 It is dated 2007 and we acquired it in 2007.
 Its medium is screenprinted, microencapsulated scented oils.
 It is a part of the Wallcoverings department.

-Cherry Forever is one of three scented wallpapers in this company's line and is the first commercially produced scratch and sniff wallpaper.
-Available in three flavors: cherry, banana and tutti fruity this paper is produced using technology first developed by 3M in 1965.
-Fragrance oils are microencapsulated and printed on the wallpaper surface.
-The fragrance is released by scratching which breaks the microencapsulated cells.
-It is possible for the scent to last up to 20 years, but scratching disturbs/abrades the printed surface.
-Even without the smell it is an attractive paper and the first of its kind.
-Novelty papers go back at least as far as the mid-19th century. ... more
+Cherry Forever is one of three scented wallpapers by Flavor Paper and is the first commercially produced scratch-and-sniff wallpaper.
+Available in three flavors—cherry, banana, and tutti-frutti—this paper is produced using technology first developed by 3M in 1965.
+Fragrance oils are microencapsulated and printed on the wallpaper surface; the fragrance is released by scratching, which breaks the microencapsulated cells.
+It is possible for the scent to last up to 20 years, but since scratching abrades the printed surface we may not find out.